 Are you facing difficulties in charging your electric vehicle at home?
 According to the United States Department of Energy, 80% of electric car owners prefer to charge their vehicles at home.
 In other words, when we are talking about home charging it means Level 1 EV Charger comes into play because it is used in home charging.

-It does not matter whether you are living in a villa or, an apartment Level 1 EV charger which is used in home charging is the most convenient and simplest.
+It does not matter whether you are living in a villa or, an apartment Level 1 is used in home charging and is the most convenient and simplest.
 Thus in this article, ChargeEco extensively covers EV Level 1 charger, their working, advantages, drawbacks, installation, Level 1 charging speed, and the difference between Level 1 and Level 2 EV chargers.

 What is a Level 1 Charging?

-Level 1 EV Charger is one of the best and most economical solutions for home charging.
+Level 1 Charger is one of the best and most economical solutions for home charging.
 If you have a parking spot or garage at your home then a type 1 charger proves useful.
-To be more precise, you do not need to visit a charging station and public charging spaces for charging when you have a Level 1 EV charger.
+To be more precise, you do not need to visit a charging station and public charging spaces for charging when you have a Level 1 charging option.

-Level 1 EV Charger is a charger that is plugged into a standard 120 Volt AC household outlet with a J1772 charge port.
+Level 1 charger is plugged into a standard 120 Volt AC household outlet with a J1772 charge port.
 When it comes to level 1 charging speed then Level 1 EV chargers fall behind as compared to level 2 and DC fast chargers.

 How does the Level 1 EV Charger work?